 - From Brisbane, 13 hours drive to get to Cairns.

 Be very careful about the seasons, if you underestimate them, you’d have to change all your plans.
 Basically it is the complete opposite of the European seasons, winter in Europe means summer in Aussie, etc. So if you go in South Australia during winter, it will be cold (obviously).
 Even if for us, their winter is particularly cold, it could be way colder than you expected.
 Just an exception if you go to the north, it will be always sunny and hot.
 Though you need to be careful about the raining season, which, during summer, (only in the northern part) is going to be utterly hot and humid, with plenty of cool animals as crocodiles !

 The city of Melbourne was originally called Batmania.

 Unlived part of Australia

 Australia has around 24.13 millions of habitant, which is not a lot when you think how big the country is.
-Indeed, despite a massive country like that, it’s just because most of the country is too dry to live in.
+Despite a massive country like this, it is just because most of the country is too dry to live in.

 Australia has hundreds of thousands of hectares of inhabitable land.
 Around 70% of Australian people lives on the coast because of the desert.